Karyn Kusama: Personal life

 Kusama married screenwriter Phil Hay in October 2006.
 They have a son.
-Although they had known each other since meeting at Sundance when Girlfight premiered in 2000, it wasn't until they worked together on Æon Flux that they began dating.
+Although they had known each other since meeting at Sundance when Girlfight premiered in 2000, it was not until they worked together on Æon Flux that they began dating.

-Hay has co-written three of her films with his writing partner Matt Manfredi.
+Hay has co-written three of Kusama's films with his writing partner Matt Manfredi.
 Together the trio formed Familystyle Films, under which Destroyer was released.

 Kusama has named Jonathan Glazer and Jacques Audiard as two current filmmakers who have influenced her.
 She also said Chantal Akerman's arthouse film Jeanne Dielman is one of her favorite female-directed films.
 Kusama was initially inspired to make films–particularly centered around women–by her viewings of Amy Heckerling's Fast Times at Ridgemont High (1982) as well as Martha Coolidge's Valley Girl (1983).